sabotrax/monisrahmen/README.md

     Change the installation directories in ``sitebin/restart_fbi.sh`` and ``sitebin/startup.sh``.
     The image reload interval can also be configured in ``sitebin/restart_fbi.sh``.

-    Test the mail retrieval by sending an image to the configured email address with the
+    Test the mail retrieval by first sending an image to the configured email address with
-    subject "foto" by executing ``./get_pics_by_mail.py``.
+    the subject "foto" and then executing ``./get_pics_by_mail``.
-    There should be a new file ``ls pictures/``.
+    There should be a new file in the pictures directory.

 * Set up Cron.
     For your user ``crontab -e``